 Copper Test Kits provide you with the tools required to monitor copper levels in your drinking water.
 This helps to monitor and prevent hard to detect problems that can be harmful to your health.
-Our 14 in 1 Water Test Kit detects copper from 1mg/L to 300mg/L.
+Our Test Kit detects copper from 0.005mg/L (safe) to 0.050 mg/L (not safe).

 Copper in Drinking Water